Deri Protocol Docs

 Hedging Impermanent Loss with Gamma Swap

 Our previous articles explained a theoretical methodology for hedging impermanent loss (IL) using Power Perpetuals.
-However, as explained in the introductory paper of Gamma Swap, hedging IL with Power Perpetuals has an extremely low capital efficiency, which makes it not practical at all.
+However, as explained in , hedging IL with Power Perpetuals has an extremely low capital efficiency, which makes it not practical at all.
 This article explains how to hedge IL with Gamma Swap.

 As mentioned in the introduction, when volatility stays still, Gamma Swap has the following theoretical price: